Drymarchon: Habitat

 The current distribution of D. couperi is reported as extending from the coastal plain of southern Georgia to peninsular Florida and the lower Florida Keys west to Southeastern Mississippi.
-They use a variety of different habitats, including longleaf pine-turkey oak sandhills, pine and scrub flatwoods, dry prairie, tropical hardwoods, freshwater wetlands, and coastal dunes; however, winter survival, especially in northern portions of its range, depends on the availability of appropriate shelters which are primarily gopher tortoise burrows.
+The species uses a variety of different habitats, including longleaf pine-turkey oak sandhills, pine and scrub flatwoods, dry prairie, tropical hardwoods, freshwater wetlands, and coastal dunes; however, winter survival, especially in northern portions of its range, depends on the availability of appropriate shelters, which are primarily gopher tortoise burrows.
 These burrows can be used to hide from predators, fires, and extreme temperatures.

 Threats

 Populations in Alabama, Texas, and South Carolina have been largely lost due to habitat destruction, poaching, and killings.
 Indigo snakes are currently protected under the United States Fish and Wildlife Service and the Florida Fish and Wildlife Conservation Commission, which makes possession, harming, or harassing them illegal.
 Permits are also required to keep or transport this species.